Genvira/genvira.github.io/_pages/index.md

     image_class: aspect-ratio__3-2
     title: Cancer Immunotherapy & Gene Therapy
     alt: Man Doing A Sample Test In The Laboratory
+    excerpt: |
-    excerpt: Our bioengineered DNA viruses such as Adeno-associated viruses (AAVs) and Myxoma viruses are used to help deliver genes of interest into target mammalian cells and tissues which then generates new instructions for the cells to control the progression of diseases such as cancers, retinal disorders, etc. We also conduct a wide range of functional bioassays to screen and test the potency and immunogenicity of our bioengineered viruses.
+      Our bioengineered viruses are built to deliver genes of interest to targeted mammalian cells and tissues, providing new cellular instructions to modulate diseases including **cancers** and **rare disease**.
+Our development engine integrates **potency, durability, and immunogenicity** assays to rank candidates, de-risk translation, and advance the most promising vectors into **preclinical and co-development** pathways.

 vaccines:
   - image_path: /assets/images/home/stock-images/pexels-photo-3735747-600.webp